superbobry/blog/content/pyspark-namedtuple.md

 WAT.
 WAT?
 WAT!

-The Truth
+The patch
 ---------

 At import time PySpark
-[*patches*][pyspark-namedtuple]
+[patches][pyspark-namedtuple]
 `collections.namedtuple` to have a custom implementation of the pickle protocol which exposes the name of the class, **the field names** and the corresponding values.
-This changes makes all namedtuple instances picklable in an easy-to-unpickle format.
+This change makes all namedtuple instances picklable in an easy-to-unpickle format.
 To unpickle a namedtuple instance, the executor would have to